sprunkferrari/Brandy2.0/README.md

 Things BRANDY can do:

 - Show the status of the network (brandy status)
-- Sync a project file between multiple computers (brandy sync)
+- Sync a project folder between multiple computers (brandy sync)
-- Launch a project file across multiple computers (brandy launch)
+- Launch a project file across multiple computers (brandy launch <prjname (opt)>)
+- End a session (brandy quit)
 - End a session and shut down multiple computers (brandy terminate)
-- End a session, reboot multiple computers, relaunch same session (brandy reboot)
+- Istantly make Dante subscriptions from a file (brandy dante <configname>)

 To install BRANDY: